warmist/scripts/docs/dwarf-op.rst

 random variation so each dwarf is unique.

-``dwarf-op`` can also be used in a mode more similar to `assign-profile`, where you can specify precisely what archtype you want a for given dwarf, and ``dwarf-op`` can generate a random dwarf that matches that archetype.
+``dwarf-op`` can also be used in a mode more similar to `assign-profile`, where you can specify precisely what archetype you want a for given dwarf, and ``dwarf-op`` can generate a random dwarf that matches that archetype.

 Usage